JeffKitson/Tranewreck_tools/README.md

     -d, --derail=n                   makes new trusted connection to host:port -r, --rerail=n                   remove a given server from trusted connections.
 ```

+### tranewreck_single.rb
+tranewreck_single.rb allows for a basic subscribe command which will dump all evData to the socket connection.
+The sec_probe can also be easily altered to acheive other commands.

 These tools are a work in progress.